Never heard of Landon Cohen? Most people hadn’t . . . until this week.

 Here’s more on the story from Yahoo Sports:

-As most fantasies go, see Cohen’s January has been the definition of awesome.
-Four weeks ago, site he and two lifelong friends were running their valet service in Spartanburg, S.C.
+As most fantasies go, Cohen’s January has been the definition of awesome.
+Four weeks ago, he and two lifelong friends were running their valet service in Spartanburg, S.C.
 One workout and a few phone calls later, the journeyman defensive tackle landed with the Seattle Seahawks, despite not having been on an NFL roster the entire regular season.

 Seahawks tackle Jordan Hill went down with a knee injury on Jan.
 4, and Cohen got a sleepy, midnight call from Seattle the next day.